stdcerr/xfce-test/README.md

 # Preparations

-either "read" the `xfce-test` script :) or at least assure docker and Xephyr to be on-board
+either "read" the `xfce-test` script :) or at least assure podman and Xephyr to be on-board

 For ubuntu those prerequisites are automatically installed by `xfce-test`